Azure-Samples/azureai-assistant-tool/samples/PetTravelPlanChatAssistant/README.md

 # Sample: Plan pets travel using yaml form and ChatAssistantClient

-This sample demonstrates how to leverage a YAML form (alternatively, the form could be in some other text format) to create a chatbot experience tailored for pet travel planning.
+This sample demonstrates how to leverage a YAML form (alternatively, the form could be in some other text format) to create a intelligent chatbot experience tailored for pet travel planning.
 Utilizing the ChatAssistantClient, the application guides users through a series of inquiries and actions defined in a YAML configuration, helping pet owners plan travel with their pets seamlessly.

 ## Prerequisites